EN3461: Medical Electronics 1

 THE OPPORTUNITY FOR REASSESSMENT IN THIS MODULE:

-In the event that reassessment is required for this module, a 100% written assessment will be administered during the August Resit period.
-This reassessment will cover the same learning outcomes (LO1-6) as in the main session examination.
+Reassessment is via written exam.
+This reassessment will cover the same learning outcomes (LOs 1-6) as in the main session examination.

 Opportunities for re-assessment is only permitted provided you have not failed more credit than in the resit rule adopted by your programme.
 If the amount of credit you have failed is more than permitted by the relevant resit rule, you may be permitted to repeat study if you are within the threshold set for the Repeat rule adopted by your programme.
 You will be notified of your eligibility to resit/repeat any modules after the Examining Board in the Summer period.